yankee-svg/alu_regex-data-extraction-yankee-svg/README.md

 - **Hashtags**
 - **Currency amounts**

 This is all about finding the right patterns in the text and pulling out what we need.
-Let’s get to it!